akashmathur-2212/akashmathur-2212.github.io/README.md

 ## S&P Global – Mobility, Gurugram, India
 *Senior Data Scientist – Automotive Supply Chain Technology & Aftermarket (Jun 2021 – Present)*

-- Generated `$500k+` in revenue through the launch of an ML [product](https://aftermarketinsight.ihsmarkit.com/vio-sales) utilizing `LightGBM` to predict Vehicles `Scrappage`, helping businesses in recognizing `recycling` trends, and integrating it into downstream products for `sustainable` value creation.
+- Generated `$500k+` in revenue by architecting end-to-end product on `AWS` that forecast Vehicles `Scrappage`.
+Setup Feature store and model `monitoring` with `SageMaker` to track and analyze metrics.
-- Engineered a `CI/CD` serverless workflow leveraging `AWS`, `Docker`, and `GitHub Actions` to streamline the model deployment and serve with `FastAPI`.
-Setup `monitoring` with SageMaker Model Monitor to track its performance and identify any issues.
+- Automated model `deployment` and `serving` with FastAPI through an efficient `CI/CD` integrated serverless workflow using AWS, Docker, Terraform and GitHub.
-- Reduced daily news processing time by `80%` by deploying an application using `Batch` Inference on `AWS`.
-It recommends top-5 news articles through similarity search using `Faiss` and summaries generated using a fine-tuned `FLAN-T5` model with `LoRA`.
+- Reduced daily news processing time by `80%` by architecting end-to-end application on AWS.
+It recommends top news articles through `similarity` search and summaries generated from a `fine-tuned` FLAN-T5 model.
-- Improved customer satisfaction and product quality by employing `sentiment analysis` on customer reviews using a fine-tuned `RoBERTa` model and identifying prevalent issues using `topic modelling` via `BERTopic` on `AWS`.
+- Improved customer satisfaction and product quality by employing `sentiment` analysis using a `fine-tuned` RoBERTa model and identifying prevalent issues using `topic modelling` via BERTopic on AWS.
-- Building a `RAG` system utilizing `Hybrid Search` and `Reranking` to improve the retrieval accuracy using open source LLMs with LlamaIndex, while implementing fine-tuning strategies to optimize both `ingestion` and `inferencing` for enhanced performance.
+- Building a `RAG` system utilizing `Hybrid Search` and `Reranking` techniques using open source LLMs, while implementing fine-tuning strategies to optimize both `ingestion` and `inferencing` for enhanced performance.

 ## Bank of America – Gurugram, India
 *Assistant Manager - Quantitative Modelling (Nov 2018 – Jun 2021)*

-- Improved bank’s risk and capital management by forecasting Equities Trading Account Profit revenue for 9 quarters using Linear Regression under several economic scenarios as a part of regulatory requirements using `Azure Machine Learning`.
+- Improved bank’s risk and capital management by forecasting Equities Trading Account Profit revenue using Linear Regression as a part of regulatory compliance using Databricks.
-- Reduced monthly processing time by `90%` by constructing automated ETL pipelines for large-scale Non-Interest Income data and leveraging the time-series model `ARIMA` for revenue forecasting using `Databricks`.
+- Reduced monthly processing time by `90%` by designing `ETL` pipelines tailored for large-scale data and leveraging `ARIMA` for revenue forecasting using `Databricks`.
-- Demonstrated proficiency in Information Extraction through the integration of diverse data sources, including text, PDFs, APIs, and scanned images with OCR, to construct robust data pipelines for multiple downstream tasks.
+- Demonstrated proficiency in Information Extraction from disparate sources and utilizing advanced analytical techniques and algorithms to make it actionable for stakeholders.

 ## CREDIT SUISSE – Pune, India
 *Client Finance Analytics - Global Markets Technology (May 2015 – Nov 2018)*

-- Improved risk management through the identification of high-risk hedge fund investors by performing exploratory data analysis (EDA) and constructing a Machine Learning model with an AUC-ROC score of 0.82 using Random Forest.
+- Enhanced the bank’s risk management practices by designing `ETL` pipelines, enabling precise identification of high-risk hedge fund investors with the Random Forest classifier.
-- Optimized product offerings by 40% through the implementation of Dimensionality Reduction and Clustering Techniques, including `K-Means` and `DBSCAN`, to identify and analyse distinct client groups, thereby gaining valuable insights into their behaviour.
+- Optimized product offerings by 40% through segmentation using `Dimensionality Reduction` and `Clustering` Techniques to identify distinct client groups, leading to deeper customer understanding.

 ---------------------